apiwonska/yogahouse/README.md

 Live demo: [url](urlname)

 A website for fake yoga school with class schedule, blog, contact form and admin panel.
 App fully created with Django framework.
-This was the first Django project ever that I have created, so don't expect too much in terms of good quality code ;-)
+The project was created to learn the basics of Django framework.

+This was the first bigger project.
+It is written with little use of js which I didn't know at the point of creating this app.
+With time tests were added and main accessibility issues fixed.

-You can log in to admin panel as user1 with view permissions for all models.
+You can log in to the admin panel as user1 with view permissions for all models.
 login: user1, password: P@ssword123

 ## Main features:
+* Admin panel for managing application content
+* User can create an account and recuperate the password if lost.
+* Home page - not editable with the admin site
+* About page - admin can add and modify instructors data
+* Prices page - admin can add and modify information about prices.

-* Home page and page with class descriptions
+* Classes page - admin can add and modify class types
-* Class schedule, where students can sign up for lessons
-* Blog
+* Terms and conditions page - admin can add and modify content
+* **Schedule** page - responsive schedule in form of a table for large screens and accordion for small screens.
+An authenticated user can sign for a scheduled class or sign off if necessary.
+For the table schedule, the modal displays the number of available places as well as information about class and teacher.
+Table schedule can also be searched by class type.
+The accordion schedule lack this functionality.
+It is only possible to sign up or off the class.
+Users can view scheduled classes for the coming weeks.
+It's not possible to sign up for the class in the past.
+Users can view and search a list of classes for which they signed up.
+Site admin can add new types of classes, new courses and schedule classes.
+* Blog and event pages.
+Site admin can create and modify items.
 * Contact form
-* Admin panel for managing app content especially usefull for controlling class schedule

 ## Used technologies and libraries:
 * Django framework
 * Bootstrap
+* django-imagekit
+* django-ckeditor
+* Postgresql

 ## Setup for developement:
 Prerequisites: you need to install python3, python3-pip, python3-venv  on your machine.

 * Clone the repository
 ```
 git clone https://github.com/apiwonska/yogahouse.git
 ```
-* Setup and activate the virtual envirnonment on your computer (anywhere outside the project)
+* Setup and activate the virtual environment on your computer (anywhere outside the project)
 ```
 $ python3 -m venv myvenv
 $ . myvenv/bin/activate